 Boy with leukemia calls for urgent help

-A four-year-old boy from Brgy.
-Langub, Asturias, Cebu is sincerely calling for urgent financial help to boost his ongoing fight against cancer.
+A nine-year-old boy from Brgy.
+Obo, Dalaguete, Cebu is wholeheartedly calling for urgent financial help as he pushes on with his fight against the big C.

 Those who wish to donate may contact Kapwa Ko, Mahal Ko Foundation Inc. – Cebu through these cellphone numbers 0945-712-6657 or 0932-443-7135.
 You can also deposit donations directly to Unionbank under account name Kapwa Ko, Mahal Ko Foundation Inc. – Cebu and account number 00-112-000066-2.
 Please indicate the name of the patient on the deposit slip.
 Thank you very much.